Tahsina-Siddiquea/deception-honeypot-server/README.md

 192.168.1.50 → 10 attempts
 ```

-## Performance Characteristics
+## Performance Considerations

-* Lightweight network monitoring architecture
+The system is designed to operate efficiently in resource-constrained environments:

-* Efficient multi-threaded connection handling
+* Low memory footprint due to minimal state storage
-* Minimal CPU and memory consumption
+* Concurrent connection processing through lightweight threading
-* Suitable for local lab environments and security training setups
+* Rapid event logging without heavy external dependencies

-## Security & Ethical Use
+* Suitable for academic security labs and controlled training networks

-This project is developed strictly for:
+## Security & Ethical Deployment

-* cybersecurity education
+This honeypot simulation is intended strictly for:

-* defensive security experimentation
+* Cybersecurity education and training
-* intrusion detection learning
+* Defensive research experimentation
-* threat intelligence practice
+* Intrusion detection concept validation

-The honeypot must only be deployed in controlled environments and authorized lab networks.
+* Academic demonstration of threat monitoring techniques

-Unauthorized deployment on public systems or production networks is strongly discouraged.
+Deployment must remain within authorized environments to avoid unintended legal or ethical implications.

-## Learning Objectives
+## Educational Value

-This project demonstrates practical skills in:
+Through this project, the following competencies are demonstrated:

-* Intrusion detection system design
+* Realistic attack surface simulation
-* Network attack monitoring strategies
+* Practical intrusion monitoring methodology
-* Threat intelligence collection
+* Defensive programming mindset
-* Secure logging architecture
+* Security telemetry collection techniques
-* Brute-force detection logic
+* Incident analysis and reporting fundamentals
-* Defensive cybersecurity engineering
+* Introduction to threat intelligence engineering

 ## Author

-Developed as part of a hands-on cybersecurity learning initiative focused on real-world defensive security practices and attack simulation environments.
+Developed as part of an independent cybersecurity learning initiative focused on hands-on defensive security engineering and network threat observation techniques.

 ## License

-This project is released for educational and research purposes.
+This project is released for educational and research use.
-Use responsibly and only in permitted environments.
+Users are responsible for ensuring deployment complies with applicable policies and regulations.